kakashidinho/metalangle/src/libANGLE/renderer/metal/DevSetup.md

 # MetalANGLE Development

-MetalANGLE provides OpenGL ES 2.0 and EGL 1.4 libraries.
+MetalANGLE provides OpenGL ES 2.0 (partial ES 3.0 support) and EGL 1.4 libraries.
 You can use these to build and run OpenGL ES 2.0 applications on Mac and iOS that make uses of underlying Metal API.

 ## Development setup